Guangzhou–Zhuhai intercity railway: History

 On March 25, 2008, the preliminary feasibility study for the Zhuhai (Gongbei)—Zhuhai Airport extension line was released.
 The 35.3 kilometer westward extension from the original terminus at Zhuhai Station passes over several waterways on its way to Sanzao and Zhuhai Airport, including the Qianshan, Maliuzhou, Modaomen and Niwanmen waterways.
 Six additional stations will be built, including Wanzai, Xiawan, Lianhua, Hengqin, Sanzao, and Zhuhai Airport.
 A possible seventh station, Hezhou South Station, will be built in the future depending on the realization of local development.
 Hengqin Station and Sanzao Station are separated by 15.7 kilometers, of which includes 6.97 kilometers passing over Jinhai bridge, the greatest distance between two stations along this line.
 In addition, provisions for a future connection to the Macau Light Transit System will be made near Hengqin, possibly in the form of an underwater spur line linking to Macau Light Rapid Transit's Cotai line.
 Construction, which was scheduled to be completed in 2011, will effectively link cities in the Pearl River Delta with Macau by rail.

 The railway line began operations between Guangzhou South and Zhuhai North (formerly named Jintang) Stations on January 7, 2011, while the extension of the line to Gongbei via the Fenghuang Shan Tunnel was postponed.

-Fares between Guangzhou and Zhuhai North are 44 RMB 1st class; 36 RMB economy class and 22 RMB for students.
-The journey time is 39 minutes.
-Express buses are available to link Zhuhai North Station with Xiangzhou and Gongbei, while regular buses 3A & 65 serve local residents.
+As of February 17, 2026, the current fare for a trip between Zhuhai North and Guangzhou South Railway Stations is as follows: